Inside: Kindergarten books are vitally important for early readers, and these are some of our favorites. Check them out!

 Easy to Decode

-Many beginning readers and books for the kindergarten student or classroom incorporate easy to read words.
+Many beginning readers and kindergarten books incorporate easy to read words.
 But what are those words?
 These early readers contain not only sight words, but also words that can be decoded easily using the rules of phonics and “chunking” strategies (ie., breaking words up into smaller components.)

 Illustrations provide Supportive Clues